PaulaTam/url_shortening/README.md

 ## Overview

 ### Purpose
 The purpose of this project is to allow the user to shorten any valid URL.
+Currently utilizes TinyUrl API to allow users to shorten their long links with just a click!

 ### Features
 - Shorten any valid URLs